 Inside of the base of each team are several buildings that award gold to whoever last hits them.
 They serve no significant purpose other than to distract the creeps on the way to the Ancient.

 Runes are special power-ups found in 2 specific spots on the river in the middle of the map.
-A random rune will spawn at the start of the game, and at every 2 minutes, unless there is another unused rune in 1 of the spots.
-The rune will only spawn in 1 of the 2 spots.
+Two runes will spawn at the start of the game - a bounty rune and random non-bounty rune, and at every 2 minutes existing runes will be replaced.
+Both runes will spawn at the same time for players to bottle or use.
 Any hero can pick up the rune and use it immediately, or store it in a Bottle for use later.
 Bottling a rune will also recharge all charges on a Bottle, and runes in a Bottle will be automatically activated 2 minutes after storing it.
-There are 5 types of runes, each giving a powerful bonus for a short period of time.
+There are 6 types of runes, each giving a powerful bonus for a short period of time.

 |Double Damage||Gives the hero and any controlled illusions +100% base attack damage bonus for 45 seconds.|